Skip to content

 Constructor

-COCO(annotation_file: str | None = None)
+COCO(annotation_file: str | dict | None = None, *, image_dir: str | None = None)

 Parameter Type Default Description

-annotation_file str | None None Path to a COCO JSON annotation file.
-None creates an empty instance.
+annotation_file str | dict | None None Path to a COCO JSON file, an in-memory dataset dict, or None for an empty instance.

 COCO::new(annotation_file: &Path) -> Result<Self, Box<dyn Error>>